RorriMaesu/VeritasNewsAi/README.md

 # VeritasNewsAI 🌍⚡
-**AI-Powered Automated News Production**
+**The Future of Automated News Production**

-_Last Updated: February 2, 2025_

-VeritasNewsAI is an **AI-driven, fully automated news production system** designed to research, generate, and publish news stories across multiple platforms.
-Our goal is to revolutionize journalism through **trusted AI automation** while maintaining accuracy and neutrality.
+Welcome to **VeritasNewsAI** – an advanced AI-driven news production platform that automates research, script generation, audio synthesis, and video production.
+Our goal is to **redefine modern news automation** with cutting-edge AI, ensuring fast, reliable, and unbiased content.

 ---